sten2lu/sten2lu.github.io/about.md

 During my freetime I read about programming, simulations and psychology.
 <!-- My interests include but are not limited to generative models, simulations, programming and psychology.  -->
+And now, writing a blogpost from time to time about things that I happen to think and/or read about.

 ### Current Interests
 - Variational Autoencoders